The Coldest Parts of Your Refrigerator — And What to Keep in Them

-Refrigerators vary, so ultimately you'll want to assess the design and temperature of your own particular model, but these are some general guidelines:
+Refrigerators do vary, so ultimately, you’ll want to assess the design and temperature of your own particular model, but these are some general guidelines.

 This is the warmest part of the fridge and subject to the most temperature fluctuations, so avoid storing highly perishable foods on the door.
 Even though many refrigerator doors have an egg compartment, it’s generally not a good idea to store eggs there; keep them in the carton on a shelf, instead.
 Condiments and other well-preserved foods are generally fine on the door.

 Related: The Super-Simple Tip That Changed How I Organize My Condiments